 Hohokam pottery was generally made from light brown clay and decorated with geometric designs.
 These were often red-colored and used repeating patterns.

-By contrast, earlier ancestral Puebloan and Mogollon was often ‘black on white’.
+By contrast, earlier ancestral Puebloan and Mogollon pottery was often ‘black on white’.
 This design style is so-called because the clay used was white-colored.
 And the painted designs were black.